Nuclear safer than coal, says Chinese officials

 Before Japan's earthquake and tsunami, Beijing was bullish about the prospects of nuclear power in China, fast-tracking the approval of dozens of reactors along the coast as part of a wider plan to ease dependence on heavily-polluting fossil fuels.

-China's cabinet, the State Council, also said it would also "adjust and improve" its plans for the sector.
+China's cabinet, the State Council, also said it would also "adjust and improve" its plans for the nuclear industry in the coming years.

 "We've recently drawn up recommendations saying that these inspections announced by the State Council are completely necessary, but I personally believe that the nuclear power development plan should not be changed," Pan, an industry veteran of nearly 60 years, told reporters in Beijing.